Caring, Respectful, Effective.

 In the legal community

-- Board member of the Family Lawyers Association
+- Past board member of the Family Lawyers Association

 - Past Chair of the Women Lawyers Forum of the OBA

-- Vice-President of the Women’s Law Association of Ontario
+- Member of the Association of Family and Conciliation Courts

 - Member of the Advocates Society